dev-onenetworkecommerce/duces-et-regulas/js-conventions.md

 ### JS

-In most cases, it's safest to follow the code style of the project codebase.
+In most cases, it's safest to follow the code style of the project codebase you're working on.

 Note that we are writing in ES6.
-We loosely follow the [Airbnb's ES6 style guide](https://github.com/airbnb/javascript/tree/es6) (and this one for [ES5](https://github.com/airbnb); if you don't know about ES5/ES6, just use this one) with a few notable exceptions.
+We loosely follow the [Airbnb's ES6 style guide](https://github.com/airbnb/javascript/tree/es6) (and this one for [ES5](https://github.com/airbnb)) with a few notable exceptions.

 In summary,